ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

 ``-dHaveTransparency=boolean``
    With ``CompatibilityLevel ≥ 1.4`` it specifies whether the target viewer can handle PDF 1.4 transparency objects.
 If not, the page is converted into a single plain image with all transparency flattened.
 Default value is true.

-The following option specifies creation of a PDF/X-3 file:
+The following option specifies creation of a PDF/X file:

-``-dPDFX=boolean``
+``-dPDFX=integer``
-   Specifies the generated document is to follow the PDF/X-3 standard.
-When true, a DefaultRGB ColorSpace resource must be defined, and options ``NOSUBSTDEVICECOLORS``, ``NOCIE`` must not be specified.
-Default value is false.
+   Specifies the generated document is to follow a PDF/X-standard (value should be 1 or 3, default is 1).
+The pdfx_def.ps example file in the lib directory supports some other actions which must be taken to produce a valid PDF/X file.

-   The :title:`pdfwrite` device does not currently support PDF/X versions other than 3.
+   The :title:`pdfwrite` device currently supports PDF/X versions 1 and 3.

-When generating a PDF/X-3 document, Ghostscript performs the following special actions to satisfy the PDF/X-3 standard:
+When generating a PDF/X document, Ghostscript performs the following special actions to satisfy the PDF/X-3 standard:

 - All fonts are embedded.

-- ``DeviceRGB`` color space is substituted with the ``DefaultRGB`` color space, which must be defined in the ``ColorSpace`` category.
-The easiest way is to provide it in the ``DefaultRGB`` file in the resource directory.

-- ``DeviceRGB`` color values are passed unchanged.
-If a user needs a non trivial color adjustment, a non trivial ``DefaultRGB`` color space must be defined.
+- Unsupported colour spaces are converted to the space defined in the ColourConversionStrategy.
+PDF/X-1 only supports Gray, CMYK or /Separation spaces (with a Gray or CMYK alternate), PDF/X-3 also supports DeviceN (with a Gray or CMYK alternate).
+Alternate spaces which are not compliant are converted to compliant alternate spaces.

 - Transfer functions and halftone phases are skipped.

 - ``/PS pdfmark`` interprets the DataSource stream or file.

-- ``TrimBox`` and ``BleedBox`` entries are generated in page descriptions.
+- ``TrimBox``, ``BleedBox`` and/or ``ArtBox`` entries are generated as required in page descriptions.
 Their values can be changed using the ``PDFXTrimBoxToMediaBoxOffset``, ``PDFXSetBleedBoxToMediaBox``, and ``PDFXBleedBoxToTrimBoxOffset`` distiller parameters (see below).

 The following switches are used for creating encrypted documents: